Fermionic signal of vacuum polarization in strong laser fields: Experimental feasibility of a vacuum polarization measurement

 Let us discuss the feasibility of VB detection taking advantage of the positron polarization.
 There are conventional techniques for measuring longitudinal polarization of positrons (electrons), such as Compton \cite{beckmann2002longitudinal,passchier1998compton,escoffier2005accurate} and M{\o}ller polarimetries \cite{jones2022accurate,arrington1992variable,moller1932theorie}.
-For the discussed parameter regime the M{\o}ller polarimetry is more advantageous, where the longitudinal polarization is deduced via the measured asymmetry $\left\langle R\right\rangle=\frac{N_{+}-N_{-}}{N_{+}+N_{-}}$, where $N_\pm$ are the number of scattered positrons when the positron helicity is parallel or anti-parallel to the target polarization.
-For positrons distributed in a large energy range [Fig.~\ref{Fig.pos}(e)], the asymmetry reads \cite{sm3}:
+For the discussed parameter regime the M{\o}ller polarimetry is more advantageous, which employs the scattering of polarized solid targets off the positrons (electrons) off a solid targets.
+Here the longitudinal polarization is deduced via the measured asymmetry $\left\langle R\right\rangle=\frac{N_{+}-N_{-}}{N_{+}+N_{-}}$, where $N_\pm$ are the number of scattered positrons when the positron helicity is parallel or anti-parallel to the target polarization \cite{arrington1992variable}. { The cross-section in the center of the momentum frame of the electron reads:

+where $P_B^i (P_T^j)$ are the components of the beam (target) polarization, as measured in the rest frame of the beam (target) positrons.
+Here, we set a new coordinate system with $z'$-axis along the momentum of the positron beam, and the $y'$-axis normal to the M{\o}ller scattering plane.
+The prime in the positron coordinate definition is for distinguishing it from that used for the laser-electron interaction.

+The cross section is characterized by the unpolarized cross section $\frac{d\sigma_0}{d\Omega'}$, and nine asymmetries $A_{i,j}$.
+The beam polarization components $P_B^i$ are extracted from the measurement of the spin-dependent cross-section on a target of known polarization $P_T$, and using Eq. ~(\ref{sigma}).
+To lowest order in QED, the unpolarized cross-section and nine asymmetries are the following in the ultrarelativistic approximation \cite{arrington1992variable}:

+Note that $\theta'_{\rm CM}$ is the center of mass (CM) scattering angle.
+To measure the longitudinal polarization, the experimentally determined quantity is the asymmetry parameter